-Suppliers: This covers the cost of arranging alternative suppliers, and any deposits you have paid, if your supplier cannot provide their service on the day.
+Suppliers: The cost of arranging alternative suppliers, and any deposits you have paid, if your supplier cannot provide their service.

-Wedding clothing: This covers the cost of replacing or repairing any wedding attire, like the bride or groom's outfit and bridesmaid dresses, that has been lost or damaged while in your possession.
+Wedding clothing: The cost of replacing or repairing any wedding attire, like the bride or groom's outfit and bridesmaid dresses, that has been lost or damaged while in your possession.

-Photographs and videos: This covers the cost of retaking your photos or video if your photographer does not show up, or if they lose or damage the film.
+Photographs and videos: The cost of retaking your photos or video if your photographer does not show up, or if they lose or damage the film.

-Cars and transport: This covers the cost of arranging alternative transport and any deposits paid if your hired car cannot get you to the venue.
+Cars and transport: The cost of arranging alternative transport and getting back any deposits paid if your hired car cannot get you to the venue.

 You can also claim if you lose or damage certain items, including:

-You also get third party liability cover.
-This covers any claims against you following an incident that results in an injury, or damage to someone else's property.
+You usually also get third-party liability cover.
+This covers any claims against you following an incident that results in an injury or damage to someone else's property.

 Check the terms and conditions of the policy to see if there is a time limit for you to make a claim.
 For example, you may not be able to claim more than 48 hours after your wedding day.

-There are extra cover options you can add to your policy if you need them, like:
+There are extra cover options you can add to your policy if you need them, such as:

-There are some things wedding insurance will not protect you against that you should be aware of before you buy a policy:
+There are some things wedding insurance will not protect you against that you should be aware of before you buy a policy.
+These include:

 Most wedding insurance policies do not offer cover for your honeymoon.

-Some wedding insurers offer to add cover for your honeymoon, but you will probably get better protection by shopping around for a separate travel insurance policy.
+Some wedding insurers allow you to pay extra and get add-on cover for this, but you will usually get better protection at a more reasonable price by shopping around for a separate travel insurance policy.